Biology - GCSE (AQA 8461)

 Some of the Biology content will be run in virtual classrooms.
 Therefore, learners must have easy access to a computer with the Internet.

-The course will run over a total of 31 weeks from September to June, including a 3-week BAES IT Fundamentals course in order to maximise participation in learning using digital tools.
+The course will run over a total of 31 weeks from September to June, including a 3-week BAES IT Fundamentals course in order to maximise participation in learning using digital tools and a 3-week Advanced Study Skills course.
 Classes will be held once or twice a week and the sessions will be 3 or 2.5 hours long respectively.

 This course is normally delivered over 2 years in schools.
 Therefore, it is very fast-paced, and learners need to have good English and maths skills in order to take this course.
 Ideally, learners should have a level 2 qualification in Maths and English.
 All learners will be expected to complete an assessment before enrolling on the course.